-- Why use benchmarks and simulators? - Know the definition of MIPS, MFLOPS, CPI and IPC. - ▶ Problems, very similar to those in Assignment 2. - Be able to compute average, weighted average, geometric and harmonic mean given some execution times. - Amdahl's Law - Review the equations and examples in the slides for Amdahl's Law. - You should be able to compute the overall speedup given a percentage of enhance-able part and a speedup. - Know the relationship of instructions per program, cycles per instruction (CPI) and cycles per second (frequency).
+- Why use benchmarks and simulators? - Know the definition of MIPS, MFLOPS, CPI and IPC. - Problems, very similar to those in the assignment and midterm exam. - Be able to compute average, weighted average, geometric and harmonic mean given some execution times. - Amdahl's Law - Review the equations and examples in the slides for Amdahl's Law. - You should be able to compute the overall speedup given a percentage of enhance-able part and a speedup. - Know the relationship of instructions per program, cycles per instruction (CPI) and cycles per second (frequency).